Saturday, December 19, 2015

 Frostie Vanilla (#24 - Rated 3.0 out of 12)

-Frostie was initially produced as a root beer in 1939.
-Over time, they expanded the varieties to 10, of which three are root beer-based.
-In 1979, Frostie was purchased by Monarch Beverage Company (Dad’s and Ramblin Root Beer).
-In 2000, after years of faltering sales, it was sold to Leading Edge Brands, which in 2009 sold it to Intrastate Distributors.
+Frostie was initially introduced as a root beer beverage in 1939.
+Over the years, the company expanded its product line to include 10 varieties, three of which are root beer-based.
+In 1979, Frostie was acquired by Monarch Beverage Company, which also owns Dad’s and Ramblin Root Beer.
+In 2000, after experiencing declining sales, Frostie was sold to Leading Edge Brands.
+Subsequently, in 2009, Leading Edge Brands transferred ownership of Frostie to Intrastate Distributors.

 Nutrition (from the bottle)